jameskong098/cosi104a/HW3/README.md

 - **Function: `train_svm(X_train, y_train, use_cross_val=True)`**

   Trains the SVM model with the option to perform cross-validation or a single train-test split.
+A `validation_results.csv` file is also created containing the predicted labels for the validation set along with their corresponding indices (if single `train_test_split` is selected).

   **Parameters:**
   - `X_train`: Features for training.